TotalLag/dst-server-apprunner/README.md

-# Don't Starve Together Server AppRunner
+# Don't Starve Together Server on Kubernetes with KubeVirt

-This project provides a Python-based application for managing and monitoring a Don't Starve Together (DST) dedicated server.
-It offers real-time log monitoring, event handling, player management capabilities, and mod management.
+This project provides a Python-based application for managing and monitoring a Don't Starve Together (DST) dedicated server, deployed on Kubernetes using KubeVirt for virtualization and Karpenter for managing spot instances.

 ## Features